 Get Walking or Cycling

 If you are studying at UEA for more than six months, you need to register with a doctor.
-The University Medical Centre on campus require you to fill out a registration form and health questionnaire - both of which can be found on their website along with a helpful checklist on the ‘what to bring with you' tab.
+The University Medical Centre on campus requires you to fill out a registration form and health questionnaire - both of which can be found on their website along with a helpful checklist on the ‘what to bring with you' tab.

 If you choose not to use the University Medical Centre, you still need to register with a doctor nearby.
 Please get in touch with your preferred practice now and find out how to register.
 And don’t forget to give the name and address of your new doctor to the University Medical Centre in case of emergencies.